wp-plugins/wordpress-tooltips/readme.txt

 4. Global Setting In Back End
 5. Tooltips Edit/Delete/Update Panel In Back End
 6. Shortcode [tooltipslist] Suport Glossary.
+7. Tooltips Widget On Sidebar

 == Changelog ==
+= Version 3.4.7 =
+In this version we can add tooltips widget to the sidebar. :)

 = Version 3.4.5 =
 Since version 3.4.5 we developed our original jQuery plugin which allow use shortcode [tooltipslist] to support a glossary.